microsoft/FX11/README.md

 For a full change history, see [CHANGELOG.md](https://github.com/microsoft/FX11/blob/main/CHANGELOG.md).

+* The CMake projects require 3.21 or later.
+VS 2019 users will need to install a standalone version of CMake 3.21 or later and add it to their PATH.

 * The library can be built with Visual C++ or with clang/LLVM for Windows.
 The code is not conformant enough to support the GNUC (MinGW) compiler.

 ## Support